 We are happy to supervise small research projects using the data that we collected.
-Such projects may for instance develop into a Bachelor's thesis.
+Such projects may for instance develop into a Bachelor's thesis or a Master's thesis.
 We are open to creative ideas.

 Just drop us a line.